phsheth/phsheth.github.io/_posts/2019-08-11-bar_chart_race_part2.markdown

 cell 11.
 Fill all NaN values with zero.

-12. Make the countrys columns from row index to a column again.
+cell 12.
+Make the countrys columns from row index to a column again.

 cell 13. to 18.